 The required data are reviewed in detail in Section 1.4.
 In order to be economic and efficient, the data collection is accompanied by their interpretation in terms of risks.
 This allows adapting the amount and accuracy of the data to the risk.
-This procedure is illustrated in the example of thermal data in Section 3.4.
+This procedure is illustrated with the example of thermal data collected following a cooling failure scenario (see Section 3.2.1).

-1.3.1.3 Safe Conditions and Critical Limits
+1.2.3 Safe Conditions and Critical Limits